 Another address worth mentioning is the Beethovenstraat in the southern part of the city, quieter and more pleasant to walk than the central areas.
 There are Dutch designer brands, specialist cheese, wine and chocolate shops, as well as the English Hatter, a shop dedicated to hats for classy gentlemen, which is a real curiosity.
 For diamond lovers, and Amsterdam has been one of the world centers for diamond processing for centuries, I recommend a visit to the Gassan or Coster Diamonds workshops, where you can see the process of processing the precious stone and buy jewelry directly from the manufacturer.

-Important note for tourists from Serbia and the region: if you are not a citizen of the European Union and spend more than fifty euros in one store, you are entitled to a refund of value added tax.
+Important note for tourists from NON-EU countries: if you are not a citizen of the European Union and spend more than fifty euros in one store, you are entitled to a refund of value added tax.
 Ask at the checkout about the Tax Free form, it can be a significant saving, especially when buying luxury items.

 WALDORF ASTORIA AMSTERDAM: WHEN HISTORY BECOME LUXURY